-This 27-page Essay highlights the main themes of The Book of Continuing Creation: A Spiritual Path Based on Nature Reason, and Science.
+This 27-page Essay highlights the main themes of The Book of Continuing Creation: Finding Life’s Meaning & Purpose – In Nature, Reason, & Science.

 The Book of Continuing Creation is a collection of related Essays.
-Many of the Essays have been posted up to our website, www.continuingcreation.org, with others to go up over the coming weeks and months.
+Thirty Essays have been posted up to our free website, www.continuingcreation.org, and one more will go up in the coming weeks.
 All the Essays can be read independently of each other.
-However, this Overview, along with the very short Essay called Introduction, should be read first.
+However, this Overview, and/or the very short 3-page Essay called Introduction, should be read first.
 This Overview Essay provides links to the other Essays in this Book.
 This Overview is best read second.

-The Spiritual Path of Continuing Creation is not related to Christian Creationism, or to Spiritualism, Scientology, Wicca, New Age, Theosophy, or Christian Science.
+The Practice of Continuing Creation is not related to Scientology, Wicca, New Age, Theosophy, or Christian Science.
 (There are forerunners to our Spiritual Path, including Process Theology, Deism, and Nature-based paths.
-We mention them later in this Overview, and we also devote a separate Essay to them called Forerunners to Our Path & Practice.
+We also devote a separate Essay to them called Forerunners to Our Path & Practice.
 See also our forthcoming Essay, Peculiar Modern Spiritual Paths.)

 Continuing Creation is the set of linked processes which have created everything in the universe and are creating them still.
 Creation did not happen all at once, or during an early seven days.
-Creation has been continual since the Big Bang, and it is accelerating now in the tool-making hands of humankind.
+Creation has been continual since the Big Bang (Initial Singularity), and it is accelerating now in the tool-making minds and hands of humankind.